 - 16) The Area Forester and/or designate will be notified in writing a minimum of 4 days prior to commencement and completion of any in-stream work.
-This applies to new construction and reclamation of crossings except for ephemeral or intermittent water courses. - 17) The Area Forester may amend this authorization, as deemed necessary for the protection of habitat, stream banks, bed, and channel.
+This applies to new construction and reclamation of crossings except for ephemeral or intermittent water courses and wetlands without a permit stream running through it. - 17) The Area Forester may amend this permit, as deemed necessary for the protection of habitat, stream banks, bed, and channel.